The complete ridge trail of the Rodnei Mountains

 Part 3: Vf.
 Ineuţ (2222m) - Pasul Rotunda (1271m)

-In this final section, the trail descends to Şaua Gajei (1721m) where it merges into a cart road, which leads all the way down to Pasul Rotunda
+In this final section, the trail descends to Şaua Gajei (1721m) where it merges with a cart road which leads all the way down to Pasul Rotunda

 .
-There is an almost-parallel trail, descending in the Lala Valley
+There is an almost-parallel trail, descending the Lala Valley

-, situated north from the main ridge (this trail ends at Gura Lalei
+, situated north of the main ridge (this trail ends at Gura Lalei

-The eastern endpoint of the main ridge: Pasul Rotunda
+At east end of main ridge: Pasul Rotunda

 Overview image map